mos3abof/toggl_target/README.md

 $ pip install -r requirements.txt
 ```

-Then copy `config.py-example` to `config.py` and edit the values in it to match your data.
+Then rename `config.py-example` to `config.py` and edit the values in it.

+Your Toggl  API token can be found in your account's settings.

 Usage
 -----